 The Pavillion Theatre was opened in Glasgow in 1904, originally as a music theatre.
 It is now commonly used for family pantomimes, comedy acts and other shows.
 It is located on Renfield Street and seats just under 1500 visitors.

 Located at the corner of the Trongate, The Tron Theatre is a multi-faceted venue for performances.
 This theatre was built in 1981 and was rebuilt in 1999.
 The capacity in the main auditorium is 230.

 Live Music and Gigs

-Another area Glasgow specialises in is the music scene, with famous venues such as King Tuts Wah Wah Hut and of course the Barrowlands; both of which offer an intimate experience with low ceilings, good acoustics and close proximity to the band.
-There are also slightly larger venues such as the O2 Academy and ABC, and then the largest venues, the Hydro and SECC.
-My favourite gigs have all been in Glasgow, tending to be at the smaller venues due to cheaper tickets and smaller crowds!
+Another area Glasgow specialises in is the music scene, with famous venues such as King Tuts Wah Wah Hut and The Barrowland Ballroom (also known as Barrowlands), both of which offer an intimate experience with low ceilings, good acoustics and close proximity to the band.
+There are also slightly larger venues such as the O2 Academy, and then the larger venues, the Hydro and SEC.

 Without a doubt, my favourite thing about this beautiful city is the incredible culture that comes with it.
-There are plenty of things to see and do around the city centre including the large variety of shopping centres and street shops along Buchanan Street and Argyle Street, the Glasgow Gallery of Modern Art in Merchant Square and the buzzing George Square itself.
+There are plenty of things to see and do around the city centre.
+These include a large variety of shopping centres and street shops along Buchanan Street and Argyle Street.
+There is also the Glasgow Gallery of Modern Art in Merchant Square and the buzzing George Square itself.

 It is especially beautiful around December time when the Christmas lights and markets open up, giving a warm feel to George square and Argyle Street on the cold winter nights.
 Throughout my time at university it always gave me motivation to study late until the sun went down, just so I could walk home through the lit up square and admire the enormous Christmas tree!